fluxninja/aperture/docs/content/get-started/policies/policies.md

 policies/static-rate-limiting
 ```

-## Customizing Blueprints (values.yaml)
+## Customizing Blueprints

-Blueprints use a `values` file to provide required fields and to customize the
+Blueprints use a configuration file to provide required fields and to customize
-generated policy and dashboard files.
+the generated policy and dashboard files.

 For example, to generate a `policies/static-rate-limiting` policy, you can first
 generate a `values.yaml` file using the following command: